Tag Archives: what is pavement

 Flexible pavement

-One type of road pavement
+Flexible type of pavement

 Flexible pavement is the pavement which possess negligible flexural strength.
 And,